Anroc/PAD-TFDAC-MACS/README.md

 ```

-## Decrypt using two factor authentication
+### Decrypt Using Two-Factor Authorization

-Let's generate the user 2FA key for this cipher text and decipher this message using this key.
+Let's generate the user 2FA key for this ciphertext and decipher this message using this key.

 ```java
    twoFactorKey = twoFactorKeyGenerator.generatePublicKeyForUser(gpp, twoFactorKey, uid);